TG3Ds/Tg3dMobileScanSDK-iOS/README.md

 ```
 ##### Parameters

-- username: Email of the user.
+- username: The account to check availability.
 - completion(rv, available): Callback function on operation completed.
   - rv: Return value.
 Got 0 means the operation works fine.
 Got non-zero value is error code.
-  - available: 'True' means this email is available.
-'False' means the email is registered.
+  - available: 'true' if the account is available.

 #### registerByEmail()

+Register a new account by email address.

 ```swift
 @objc
 public func registerByEmail(email: String,